- Library Computer Use

 There is no fee for using a library computer.

-Our Computer Room is a quiet room.
-No talking, listening to music without phones, or cellphone use is allowed to insure that patrons can work undisturbed by others.
+Our Media Room is a quiet room.
+No listening to music without headphones or cellphone use is allowed to insure that patrons can work undisturbed by others.

 Instruction in computer use and external storage devices will not be provided by the library.
-Patrons are encouraged to bring their own USB storage devices to save their work.
+Patrons are encouraged to bring their own USB storage devices to save their work; our computers reset after each use.
+Any saved documents or downloads will be deleted and cannot be recovered.

 Printing & Copies

-How do I request a book that the library doesn’t own?
+How do I request a book that library doesn’t own?

 How can I volunteer at the library?